samscmp/ps-color/README.md

 ### Colors

-Colors can be set based on their names as well as their hexadecimal codes.
+Colors can be set based on their names as well as their hexadecimal codes*.
 When using names, you're limited to the standard 16 colors as observed on Conhost Properties window.
 When setting the hexadecimal code, use a string and don't forget the `#`!

+#### Support for hexadecimal colors is implemented on version 2.1+, and it requires PowerShell 6+.

 So, let's say you want to use Blue for source code files instead of the default one (Magenta).
 All you have to do is add this to your PowerShell Profile: